Keen Kutter

 Figures 1 through 4 are examples of logos used by Simmons Hardware Co. prior to 1900.
 The common trademark (Fig. 5) was first used around 1900.
 It represents the tooth of a saw through a piece of wood.

-Keen Kutter is a trade name first used by Simmons Hardware Company of St. Louis, Missouri in 1866.
-The name was adopted as a trademark by Simmons Hardware Company in 1870 and was used on their highest quality tools and cutlery.
+Keen Kutter is a trademark used by the Simmons Hardware Company of St. Louis, Missouri, and was used on their highest quality tools and cutlery.

 History

 Simmons Hardware Company was purchased by arch rival Shapleigh Hardware Company (also of St. Louis) in 1940.
 Shapleigh Hardware Company was known for their premium brand Diamond Edge.
 After Shapleigh acquired the Keen Kutter trademark it was modified by replacing the "E.C.
 Simmons" in the top of the logo with Shapleigh's (Fig. 6).
 Shapleigh continued to use the trademark on products until they went out of business in 1960.

 After several years the Keen Kutter trademark was sold to Val-Test Distributors of Chicago, Illinois, a wholesale hardware buyers' group.
 Val-Test allows smaller wholesale hardware companies to order goods.
 The orders are combined with orders from other hardware companies allowing for quantity discounts from manufactures.
 After Val-Test acquired the trademark, they removed the "Shapleigh's" leaving the top of the logo blank (Fig. 7).
-Throughout the 60s, 70s and 80s, Keen Kutter knives were made for VAL-TEST by Schrade Cutlery Co. and in the 2000's, limited use of the Keen Kutter trademark was authorized for the manufacturer of knives by Frost Cutlery Co. and Bear and Sons Cutlery Co..
+Throughout the 1960s, '70s and '80s, Keen Kutter knives were made for VAL-TEST by Schrade Cutlery Co. and in the 2000s, limited use of the Keen Kutter trademark was authorized for the manufacturer of knives by Frost Cutlery Co. and Bear and Sons Cutlery Co..
 These knives are currently distributed by VAL-TEST.

 The Keen Kutter trademark is currently privately held.